A Hard Day's Night (film): Release history

-40th anniversary cast and crew reunion screening
+40th anniversary cast-and-crew-reunion screening

-On 6 July 2004, the 40th anniversary of the film's world premiere, a private cast and crew reunion screening was hosted in London by DVD producer Martin Lewis.
-The screening was attended by McCartney, actors Victor Spinetti, John Junkin, David Janson and many crew members.
+On 6 July 2004, the 40th anniversary of the film's world premiere, a private cast-and-crew-reunion screening was hosted in London by DVD producer Martin Lewis.
+The screening was attended by McCartney, actors Victor Spinetti, John Junkin and David Janson, and many crew members.
 In media interviews at the event, McCartney disclosed that while he had seen the film many times on video, he had not seen the film on the "big screen" since its 1964 premiere.